 If you get this error, edit the configuration file mentioned.
 The file is well documented, so refer to that file for further information.

-chifra status command returns a valid response, you may move to the next section.
+chifra config command returns a valid response, you may move to the next section.
 If

 you continue to have trouble, join our discord disscussion.

 If you’ve gotten this far, you’re ready to use TrueBlocks.